Public Interest Tech

 Open technologies by and for the people

 By public interest tech, we mean open source technologies that solve societal problems and promote the public good.
 Public interest technologies can make our society fairer, more democratic, more open, more resilient, more secure, and/or more sustainable.
-Topics can include sustainability, diversity, open knowledge, data literacy or security, for example, in addition to participation (Civic Tech, focus of rounds 1 and 2).
-For inspiration feel free to check out our big brother from Germany or the Civic Tech Field Guide.
-Not sure if your project fits the Prototype Fund?
-Write us an email.
+Topics can include participation (Civic Tech, focus of rounds 1 and 2), diversity, open knowledge, data literacy or security.
+In the current funding round, we focus on sustainable digitalization and digital sufficiency: On the path to net zero, digital technology should be part of the solution—not the problem.

 For us, “Public Interest Tech” is not only about the “What?” but also about the “How?”.
 Technology development should be an open, collaborative, and interdisciplinary process whose outcomes address socially relevant challenges in a human-centered and sustainable way.
 In detail, this means: